corrode/corrode.github.io/content/blog/prototyping/index.md

 ### Ownership

 One major blocker for rapid prototyping is Rust's ownership system.
-If you play by the rules, it can be a bit cumbersome to pass around references and mutable references.
+If the compiler constantly reminds you of borrows and lifetimes it can ruin your flow.
-The compiler is constantly reminding you of ownership and lifetimes and that can break your flow.
+For example, it's cumbersome to deal with references when you're just trying to get something to work.

 ```rust
 // First attempt with references - compiler error!